Introduction

 • Every week aim to put texts in conversation with film

-• One video essay from students
+• One video essay from students (sign-up this week)

 • Mix of lecture and discussion